 - Plantar fasciitis.
 This in an inflammation of tissue in the bottom of the foot.
 The usual symptom is heel pain.
 Arthritis and wearing shoes with inadequate heel cushioning are other causes.

 How can I protect my feet from the effects of ageing?

 - As you age it's important that your footwear is warm enough and not too stiff.
+Shoes should be comfortable.
 Avoid footwear that rubs, makes your feet sore or is too tight.
 (These may restrict the circulation or cause pressure damage to the skin.)
 Avoid high heels and choose shoes which support your feet and hold them firmly in place.

 - Wear shoes that support the arches of your feet.
 Cushioned insoles are useful.

 - If your feet have a tendency to swell, make sure that your shoes are big enough to accommodate this.
 Put them on first thing in the morning before your feet have a chance to swell up.